Last updated: 14 February 2022

 - Modern slavery: is an overarching term used to describe slavery and human trafficking.
 There are different types of Modern Slavery – forced labour, forced criminal activity, sexual exploitation, domestic servitude, child exploitation and organ harvesting.
 Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
 Victims can be trafficked to the UK from other countries or can be UK nationals.
 Modern slavery and human trafficking can be large scale organised crime or one individual or a small group of individuals who have close contact with the victim.
-Please see our spot the signs leaflet for more information.

 - Discriminatory abuse: including forms of harassment, slurs or similar treatment; because of race, gender and gender identity, age, disability, sexual orientation or religion.

 - Organisational abuse: including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
 This may range from one-off incidents to on-going ill-treatment.
 It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation.

 - Neglect and acts of omission: including ignoring medical, emotional or physical care needs, failure to provide access to appropriate health, care and support or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.